Major incident declared in South Wales as Storm Bert takes its toll

 “As the focus moves to recovery, it is important that those affected receive ongoing support and we will play our part alongside our partners in delivering that.”

-Prime Minister Sir Keir Starmer said in a post on X that he has spoken to Welsh First Minister Eluned Morgan about the flooding in Wales and added that he is receiving updates on Storm Bert as it develops across the UK.
+Prime Minister Sir Keir Starmer said in a post on X that he has spoken to Baroness Morgan about the flooding in Wales and added that he is receiving updates on Storm Bert as it develops across the UK.

 He also thanked the emergency services and said his thoughts are with those impacted.